sayan112/RoadToFullTimeServiceBased/Dbms/DBMS.md

         4. Fragmentation Transparency: Fragmentation transparency hides the fact that data is divided into fragments or subsets across multiple nodes or sites.
 Users and applications can access and manipulate the data as if it were stored in a single logical unit.
 The system handles the process of data fragmentation and aggregation transparently, ensuring that users can work with the distributed data without explicitly dealing with the fragmentation details. user thinks that they are interacting with a single data source entity.

-        5. Transaction Transparency: Transaction transparency hides the fact that transactions may span multiple nodes or sites in a distributed system.
-Users and applications can initiate and execute transactions without being aware of their distributed nature.
-The system handles the coordination and management of distributed transactions transparently, ensuring that the ACID properties (Atomicity, Consistency, Isolation, Durability) are maintained across the distributed environment.

         By providing transparency in these various aspects, DDBMS aims to simplify the interaction with distributed databases, shielding users and applications from the complexities of data distribution, replication, and fragmentation.
 It allows for seamless integration and access to data across multiple nodes or sites, providing a unified and transparent view of the distributed database system.